College costs

 Remember, the kiddie tax rules do not tax income from a 529 plan.

 Could you gift your kids an appreciated security over a period of time while they’re in a 0% capital gains bracket?
 Yes!
 The key here is to gift the appreciated security but sell it over a staggered period so the child isn’t subject to kiddie tax rules (i.e., keep the realized gain below $2,600 in 2024, for example).
 The benefit?
-You have increased liquidity to pay for college with a lower tax bill.
+You have increased liquidity to pay for college with a lower tax bill (and yes, this means the child never really receives the “gifted security”).
 Doing this over a 5-year period for multiple kids can add up!
 This gifting and liquidation strategy is especially beneficial if you have vested equity compensation.

 Lastly, hiring your child may save you on your total tax bill, but you need to get your CPA on board.
 Again, the goal is to save on your total tax bill and use those funds for college education.